EbTech/Elo-MMR/README.md

 It pulls data from the Codeforces contests specified in `data/codeforces/contest_ids.json`.
 If a contest is not already stored in `cache/codeforces/`, then it is downloaded there via the Codeforces online API.
 Finally, the resulting skill ratings of all the contestants are saved in `data/codeforces/ratings_output.csv`.

-Please note that your first Codeforces run will be slower, as the data is pulled from the Codeforces API, or may even fail if the Codeforces site experiences downtime.
-However, subsequent runs should be much faster.
+Please note that your first Codeforces run will be slower, as the contest standings are pulled from the Codeforces API.
+It may even fail if Codeforces.com experiences downtime, or decides that you've used too much bandwidth; if this happens, please wait a few minutes to try again.

 ### How can I rate contestants of my own games?